GoogleChrome/developer.chrome.com/site/en/docs/web-platform/popup-api/backdrop-pseudo-element/index.md

 updated: 2022-10-19
 ---

 The **`::backdrop`** [CSS](https://developer.mozilla.org/docs/Web/CSS) [pseudo-element](https://developer.mozilla.org/docs/Web/CSS/Pseudo-elements) sits behind an open [pop-up](/docs/web-platform/popup-api/) in the stacking order, but in front of the rest of the document, and spans the entire width and height of the viewport.
-It allows the rest of the content to be styled while the pop-up is open — for example you might want to blur or darken it.
+It allows the rest of the content to be styled while the pop-up is open—for example you might want to blur or darken it.

 `::backdrop` neither inherits from nor is inherited by any other elements.